 The Company formed Chanticleer Investors LLC ("CI LLC") at the end of March 2006.
-CI LLC's only asset is a 6%, convertible, \$5,000,000 loan to Hooters of America, Inc. Interest only is payable quarterly and accrued interest and principal is due May 24, 2009.
+CI LLC's only asset is a 6%, convertible, \$5,000,000 loan to Hooters of America, Inc. ("Hooters").
+Interest only is payable quarterly and accrued interest and principal is due May 24, 2009.
 The Company owns 23% of CI LLC and receives a management fee equal to 2% of the interest being paid on the loan.
 The remaining 4% of the interest is distributed to the investors, including the Company, quarterly.
-The investment is valued by the Investment Committee and the Board of Directors at its cost of \$1,150,000 at June 30, 2007.
+As the manager, the Company has a carried interest of 20% of the limited partners net cash gain when realized.
+At September 30, 2007, the investment was valued by the Investment Committee and the Board of Directors at \$2,300,000, based upon the performance of Hooters and discussions regarding a liquidity event.